anne-zou/food-facilities-challenge/README.md

 ### In-browser SQLite (SQL.js)

-We will use SQL.js since it allows us to leverage built-in text search (`LIKE`) in the browser and keep our search queries declarative and centralized.
+We use SQL.js since it allows us to leverage built-in text search (`LIKE`) in the browser and keep our queries declarative and centralized.

 ### Context API

-We will use the React Context API to make search state and update handlers accessible across the component tree without prop drilling.
+We use the React Context API to make search state and update logic accessible across the component tree without prop drilling.

 ### UI design